SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-You can use this failable initializer to choose an appropriate enumeration case for the three possible states and to cause initialization to fail if the parameter does not match one of these
+You can use this failable initializer to choose an appropriate enumeration case for the three possible states and to cause initialization to fail if the parameter doesn't match one of these
 states:

 .. testcode:: failableInitializers